 At Salisbury Academy, our athletics program is an important component of the educational structure.
 Athletics complement our academics and provide another arena in which students can excel.
 We pride ourselves on giving students opportunities to try a new sport.
 While we strive to make our teams as competitive as possible, our primary objective is to help our student-athletes build character by developing important lifetime skills.
-Cooperation, teamwork, responsibility, and self-respect are just a few life skills that become ingrained in our student-athletes.
+Cooperation, teamwork, responsibility, and self-respect are just a few life skills that become engrained in our student-athletes.
 The personal growth and achievements realized by our student-athletes provide them with a balance between academic pursuits, physical endeavors, and social interaction.

 Our coaches are focused on teaching student-athletes how to win and not just on winning.
 Through positive reinforcement and intentional teaching, our coaches show our athletes how to be successful.
 Our student-athletes learn to be gracious competitors who embrace challenges, win with humility, handle defeat with dignity, and advocate for their sports, and they are positive role models.

 Both individual and team sports are available to middle school students and a few sports are available lower school students.
 More than 19 teams play in 9 different sports which include basketball, cheerleading, cross country, golf, soccer, volleyball, track and field, and tennis.
 More than 90 percent of students in grades 5 through 8 participate in interscholastic athletics.

 Salisbury Academy is one of the founding members of the Western Carolina Christian Athletic Association (WCCAA).
 Conference members include Concordia, Hickory Christian, Sacred Heart, Statesville Christian, North Hills Christian School, and Tri-City Christian School.

 Athletics Code of Conduct